zeus-12/fmhy/README.md

 - move dl-wiki script into a cron job
 - add sitemap, all that good seo stuff
 - use stricter lint rules ,for eg: the dont use "!" to types rule
-- remove dbs and all other endpoints but /feedback.
 - add piracy glossary somewhere.

 ### Design

 - TYPOGRAPHY => spend some time on fixing the typography => look into shadcn-typography. better replace mantine w. shadcn. (toc drawer also needs a new design)
-- maybe, style /base64 similar to /oldbase64??

 ### Markdown related